Lord Falkland (locomotive)

 Lord Falkland was the first steam locomotive to run in Bombay.
-It made its maiden run on 18 February 1852, fourteen months before the official opening of the Great Indian Peninsula Railway (the company that operated it) on 16 April 1853, the beginning of rail transport in India.
+It made its maiden run on 23 February 1852, fourteen months before the official opening of the Great Indian Peninsula Railway (the company that operated it) on 16 April 1853, the beginning of rail transport in India.

 It was named after the then Governor of Bombay, Lucius Cary, the tenth Lord Falkland.
 The locomotive was a tank engine presumably built by E.B.Wilson Foundry, the same foundry whose standard gauge loco Thomason first ran in Roorkee December 1851, during the construction of the Solani Aqueduct.
-A locomotive of the 0-6-0 configuration, it was primarily used for shunting wagons, later also for pulling first trial train run between Bombay and Tannah (now Thane) in November 1852.
+It was primarily used for shunting wagons, later also for pulling first trial train run between Bombay and Tannah (now Thane) in November 1852.

 Commencement of service

-A Bombay Telegraph report of 17 February 1852 reported that, "She has been landed six days..." suggesting that the Locomotive apparently arrived in Bombay via a ship on 11/12 February 1852.
-The engine was pulled on a public road by around 200 coolies, all the way to its shed at the erstwhile toddy farm of Phipps' Oart.
-It was a valuable, and expensive land plot (whose price was estimated at ₹5000, and several of its owners were reluctant to give up the lands.
-The land belonging to William Phipps among others was purchased by the GIPR at a cost of ₹4000 to house the engine.
-The locomotive made its first run on 18 February 1852, when it ran between Byculla and Parel.
-The response of the natives of Bombay was great, with them standing outside its shed with wonder, exclaiming with amazement a "Shabash" ("Great") when the locomotive began its journey.
-The locomotive began at a walking pace, later speeding up to 15 mph (24 km/h).
+The Locomotive arrived in Bombay by ship on the evening of 6 February 1852, at the wood yard of Mazgaon.
+The engine was pulled on a public road by around 200 coolies, all the way to its shed near the Byculla bridge.
+A trial run of the locomotive was held on 23rd February 1852, between its shed (near the Native Education Society press) and Parel.
+The response of the natives of Bombay was greatly enthusiastic, with them gathering in large crowds to view the first run, exclaiming with amazement a "Shabash" ("Well done") when the locomotive began its journey.
+Starting at a walking pace, it later sped up to 15 mph (24 km/h).
 For some time, the natives gathered around the moving contraption, pressing all around her, and barely leaving the line clear.
-The locomotive reached Parel, the then seat of power of the Governor, where it waited for sometime.
-The second trip was soon undertaken, with this time a lady among the passengers.
-There were slight stoppages to correct certain issues, but the locomotive appeared in perfect order.
+The locomotive reached Parel, the then seat of power of the Governor, where it halted for sometime, following which, it returned back to its starting point.
+A second trip was soon undertaken, with this time a lady among the passengers.
+There were slight stoppages to correct certain issues, but the locomotive appeared in perfect mechanical order.
+Later that day, it was put to service, hauling material for the construction of the railroad.